-A young man dressed in all black walks into an empty classroom on the third floor with his flashlight late at night.
+A young man, dressed in all black, walks into an empty classroom on the third floor with his flashlight late at night.
 He was supposed to meet someone but he is nowhere to be seen.
-He curses under his breath because he now has to wait for that person alone in the dark – was told not to turn on any of the lights because it would attract suspicions from anyone outside the school.
+He curses under his breath because he now has to wait for that person alone in the dark as he was previous told not to turn on any of the lights – to avoid attracting suspicions.

 Thug 2: BOOO!!

 He screams and falls from his chair as his friend leaps from the shadows!

 (You scared me, idiot!)

 Thug 2: Takut boi?
 Kau pikir siapa?
 ‘Balau Man’?

 (You scared bro?
 Who did you think it was?
 Balau Man?)

 Thug 1: Paloi kau ani.
 Jangan di cabul, bodoh!

 (Dude, don’t jinx it!)

 Another friend of theirs walks in looking pissed off.